stan-dev/design-docs/designs/0028-parallel_map.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 - Should we change the name from ```parallel_map```?
-Sebastian raised the point that we don't preface any other parallel functionality with "parallel"
+Sebastian raised the point that we don't prefix any other parallel functionality with "parallel"
 - Is it going to be feasible to handle the index function in Stan?
 In c++ this needs to have an ```auto``` return type so that it can be used for copying ```varis```, ```vars```, and applying the computation function.
 How will this work with Stan where a return type needs to be specified for functions?
 - Any other ideas for improving performance and usability are also very welcome